Golf carts are becoming an increasingly common sight on the golf course and streets, highways, and roads.

 All LSVs must have headlights, taillights, brake lights, blinkers, a windshield, seat belts, and a parking brake.
 Also, they must be tagged and titled just like any other vehicle registered in the state of Indiana.

-In addition to this, LSVs must follow very specific requirements regarding things like safety and equipment standards, lighting specifications, and braking performance.
+In addition to this, LSVs must follow particular requirements regarding things like safety and equipment standards, lighting specifications, and braking performance.